Random Matrix Theory for Deep Learning: Beyond Eigenvalues of Linear Models: Introduction

-\emph{The goal of this paper is to provide an overview of recent advances in Random Matrix Theory (RMT) analysis for modern Deep Learning (DL), with an emphasis on going well beyond traditional eigenvalue analysis of linear models}.
-We aim to offer a \emph{more accessible} exposition of the theory—emphasizing \emph{intuitive explanations} rather than technical details alone—to reach the SP community as well as the broader ML/AI community.
-Equally important, we seek to highlight the \emph{novel technical challenges} that arise in the analysis of large-scale ML models such as DNNs.
-In particular, ML and DL diverge from traditional RMT application domains (e.g., SP and wireless communication) in the following ways: \begin{enumerate} \item \textbf{Beyond eigenvalue analysis}.
+\fi \emph{The goal of this paper is to provide an overview of recent advances in Random Matrix Theory (RMT) analysis for modern Deep Learning (DL), with an emphasis on going well beyond traditional eigenvalue analysis of linear models}.
+We aim to highlight the \emph{novel technical challenges} that arise in the analysis of large-scale ML models such as DNNs.
+In particular, ML and DL diverge from traditional RMT application domains (e.g., SP and wireless communication) in the following ways. \begin{enumerate} \item \textbf{Beyond eigenvalue analysis}.
 In SP and wireless communication, the focus is typically on eigenvalue distributions and their linear statistics (e.g., for evaluating the ergodic capacity of communication systems~\cite{tulino2004random,couillet2011random}).
 In contrast, ML and DL emphasize model performance metrics such as classification or regression errors.
 These quantities involve \emph{both} eigenvalues and eigenvectors, alongside nonlinear transformations, derivatives, and integrations.
 As a result, a \emph{more systematic technical approach} is required to analyze these performance metrics and optimize ML model design accordingly.
 One such methodology, the \emph{Deterministic Equivalent for Resolvent}, will be discussed in detail. \item \textbf{Nonlinear and structured models}.
 ML and DL methods are designed to handle \emph{realistic, structured} data such as images and text.
 To extract meaningful features from these data for downstream tasks, DNNs use \emph{entrywise nonlinear} activations, multilayer architectures, and domain-specific structures like convolutional filters, weight sharing (recurrent or otherwise), and self-attention mechanisms.
-These nonlinearities and design complexities set ML and DL models apart from the simpler, typically linear models that have long been central in traditional SP research. \end{enumerate}
+These nonlinearities and design complexities set ML and DL models apart from the simpler, typically linear, models that have long been central in traditional SP and wireless communication research. \end{enumerate}

 The reader may have noticed that \emph{asymptotic versus non-asymptotic} analysis is not listed among these differences.
 Non-asymptotic approaches are indeed crucial in modern ML and AI (and they differ from the classical asymptotic focus in RMT), and recent years have seen progress in non-asymptotic RMT~\cite{vershynin2012introduction}.
 However, providing a broad, non-asymptotic overview of RMT would introduce additional technical complexity that might obscure our key message: \emph{RMT can extend well beyond the eigenvalues of linear models, making it far more relevant to a wide variety of realistic ML settings}.